dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 You can read the full documentation of the docker image [here](https://hub.docker.com/r/openlink/virtuoso-opensource-7).
 The image requires one environment variable to set the admin password of the database:
 * `DBA_PASSWORD`: Your database admin password
+* `VIRT_PARAMETERS_NUMBEROFBUFFERS`: Defaults to 2000 which will result in a very long loading time.
+Increase this depending on the available memory on your machine.
+You can find more details in the docker image documentation.
+* `VIRT_PARAMETERS_MAXDIRTYBUFFERS`: Same as `VIRT_PARAMTERS_NUMBEROFBUFFERS`.

 This password is only set when a new database is created.
 The example docker-compose mounts a folder to the internal database directory for persistence.
 Note that this folder needs to be cleared in order to change the password via docker-compose.